 Double threat shapes up as Tropical Storm Idalia and Hurricane Franklin intensify

-Two storms were in intensifying Monday morning as the new Atlantic hurricane season was getting into full swing.
+Two storms were intensifying Monday morning as the Atlantic hurricane season was getting into full swing.

 Tropical Storm Idalia was off the coast of Cuba on a potential track to come ashore as a major hurricane in the southern U.S., the National Hurricane Center said.